 Testing:

-Our python tool will have been created and modified using an artificial neural network, which learns over time when it’s initialized with a general pattern, given raw data as an input upon which to impose that pattern, and also fed known results.
+Our Python tool will have been created and modified using an artificial neural network, which learns over time when it’s initialized with a general pattern, given raw data as an input upon which to impose that pattern, and also fed known results.
 This allows the neural network to modify its initial conditions according to the input and the desired output.
 Once the neural network has an acceptable algorithm, it will output accurate results when raw data is given as an input.
 This neural network will be validated with in-situ data collected from VIMS.